dickwolff/Pocket-Investigator/README.md

 # Precinct
-An interactive fiction Precinct game.
+An interactive fiction game about running a Police Precinct.